5ynthaire/5YN-TangramDecisionMakingModel-Idea/README.md

 ## Divergent and Convergent Lines of Questioning

-A similar phenomenon is encountered in real-life scenarios, such as when ordering at an upscale restaurant: a decision of meat is met with follow-up questions about how to cook, when to serve, type of sauce, or brand of wine, overwhelming and annoying an inexperienced patron.
+Real-life scenarios can mirror LLMs' barrage of pointless questions, such as when ordering at an upscale restaurant: a decision of meat is met with follow-up questions about how to cook, when to serve, type of sauce, or brand of wine, overwhelming and annoying an inexperienced patron.
 This is an example of **divergent** questioning.

 In contrast, in a business setting, seasoned professionals will pivot the discussion toward a convergence point after the relevant decisions have been made.
 This phase of the discussion an example of **convergent** questioning.